For use in England and Wales only.

-What is a section 21 notice?
+What is a no fault eviction notice?

-As a landlord, there may be times when you need to give your residential tenants a notice to vacate your property.
-This may be because their tenancy is coming to the end of its term, because you need your property back from a tenant on a rolling (ie periodic) contract.
+As a landlord, there may be times when you need to give your residential tenants notice to vacate your property.
+This may be because their contract is coming to the end of its term or, because you need your property back from a tenant on a rolling (ie periodic) contract.

 When should I use a section 21 notice?

 You should use a section 21 notice to gain possession of a rented property let under an assured shorthold tenancy (AST) in England.
 You can use a section 21 notice for periodic or fixed-term tenancies.
 You can serve a section 21 in contemplation of a fixed-term tenancy coming to an end up to 2 months prior to the date of the end of the fixed term.
 For more information, read Repossessing property - section 21 notices.

 When should I use a section 173 notice?

 You can use a section 173 notice to gain possession of a property (also known as a ‘dwelling’) rented under a periodic occupation contract in Wales.
 This is a standard occupation contract that rolls from rent payment period to rent payment period (eg month to month).
 You can typically serve a section 173 notice anytime as long as it is not during the first 6 months of the contract.
 You usually need to provide contract holders with at least 6 months’ notice.
 For more information, read Repossessing property in Wales and Section 173 notice for Wales.

 What if I cannot use a no fault eviction notice?

 If the property is located in England and the tenancy is within the fixed term or the initial six months you can use a Section 8 notice if you satisfy one of the grounds for it.
 For more information, read Repossessing property - section 8 notices.